-What are some benefits of choosing Medicare Advantage over Medicare?
+What are some benefits of choosing Medicare Advantage over Traditional Medicare?

-Medicare Advantage plans are required to cover benefits (such as doctor’s office visits, lab visits, MRI’s, etc.) that are equal to or better than Medicare.
+Medicare Advantage plans are required to cover benefits (such as doctor’s office visits, lab visits, imaging studies, etc.) that are equal to or better than traditional Medicare.
 Some Medicare Advantage plans also include additional benefits such as Gym memberships, dental, vision and hearing not otherwise covered through Traditional Medicare.

 - Medicare Advantage plans have a yearly Maximum Out-Of-Pocket (MOOP) for the medical expenses.
 If someone has a high medical expense year, the plan picks up at 100% once the MOOP has been reached.
 There is no MOOP with original Medicare.

 - Many times, your Prescription Drugs are less expensive with Medicare Advantage.
 That is because you don’t have to pay the monthly premium for the stand-alone Part D plan as with Traditional Medicare.
 Your insurance agent will be able to show you the up-front cost savings in premium and Prescription co-payments.

 - If someone has questions/concerns about their Medicare Advantage plan, the customer service department at their insurance company – or their insurance agent can help with most of the questions.
 When someone has Traditional Medicare, all of their questions and concerns need to be directed through Medicare.